DHS/DCYF Online Manuals will be unavailable May 21, 2026 — May 22, 2026 due to system maintenance.

 Providers are responsible to coordinate services.
 Refer to the Billing Policy Overview section of the MHCP Provider Manual for general billing information.

-Bill compression devices using MN–ITS 837P Professional.
+Bill compression devices, appliances, and supplies using MN–ITS 837P Professional.
 Refer to the Billing for Durable Medical Equipment, Medical Supplies, Prosthetics, Orthotics, and Augmentative Devices MN–ITS user manual for general billing requirements and guidance when submitting claims.

 • · Use modifier NU for purchases.

-• · Use modifiers KH, KI, KJ, and RR for rentals.
+• · Use modifiers KH, KI, KJ, and RR as appropriate for capped rentals.

 • · Use HCPCS code A4600 for appliance replacements for HCPCS code E0676.